Inspection, Repair and Rehabilitation of Marine Structures

 - Principles of marine structure deterioration

-- Inspection methods & techniques
+- Inspection planning methods and techniques

-- Common repair & protection practices
+- Common repair and protection practices

 - Extending a marine structure’s service life

-- Impacts of sea level rises
+- Impacts of sea level rise

-- Life-cycle management & maintenance programs
+- Life-cycle management and maintenance programs

 - Designing to minimize deterioration